adgfo/Gomez-Flores-etal_13/README.md

 *A link to access the free web app of an XDLVO model is provided in this folder.*

 The app is for a surface element approach in a sphere-sphere configuration.
-The size distrubutions for two spheres of different diameters is considered.
+The size distrubutions of two spheres of different diameters are considered.

 This folder also contains trained scalers, trained machine learning model, and images used in the web app.